-The sarcoma program at Penn Medicine’s Abramson Cancer Center combines the expertise of different doctors, nurses and other health care professionals.
+The Sarcoma Program at Penn Medicine’s Abramson Cancer Center combines the expertise of different doctors, nurses and other health care professionals.
 Our interdisciplinary team approach means that experts in treatment, nutrition, support and other areas will assist you in developing a total body approach for your cancer treatment.
-Our sarcoma program includes treatment for:

 What Causes Sarcoma?